aspose-cells/Aspose.Cells-Doc-md/english/java/plugins/aspose-cells-java-for-ruby/ruby-programmers-guide/working-with-rows-and-columns-in-ruby/_index.md

 ---
-title: Working With Rows And Columns in Ruby
+title: Working with Rows and Columns in Ruby
 type: docs
 weight: 40
 url: /java/working-with-rows-and-columns-in-ruby/